Bombardment of Algiers (1816): Aftermath

 The following day at noon, Exmouth sent the following letter to the Dey:

-"Sir, for your atrocities at Bona on defenceless Christians, and your unbecoming disregard of the demands I made yesterday in the name of the Prince Regent of England, the fleet under my orders has given you a signal chastisement, by the total destruction of your navy, storehouse, and arsenal, with half your batteries.
+Sir, for your atrocities at Bona on defenceless Christians, and your unbecoming disregard of the demands I made yesterday in the name of the Prince Regent of England, the fleet under my orders has given you a signal chastisement, by the total destruction of your navy, storehouse, and arsenal, with half your batteries.

 As England does not war for the destruction of cities, I am unwilling to visit your personal cruelties upon the unoffending inhabitants of the country, and I therefore offer you the same terms of peace which I conveyed to you yesterday in my Sovereign's name.
-Without the acceptance of these terms, you can have no peace with England."
+Without the acceptance of these terms, you can have no peace with England.

 He warned that if they were not accepted, then he would continue the action.
 The Dey accepted the terms, not realising that they were a bluff, as the fleet had already fired off almost all of its ammunition.
 A treaty was signed on 24 September 1816.
 The room it was signed in had been hit by nine round shot and was a perfect ruin.
 The Dey freed 1,083 Christian slaves and the British Consul and repaid the ransom money taken in 1816, about £80,000.
 Over 3,000 slaves in total were later freed.
 Drescher notes Algiers as 'the sole case in the sixty years of British slave trade suppression in which a large number of British lives were lost in actual combat.'
 However, despite British naval efforts, it has been difficult to assess the long-term impact of the Bombardment of Algiers, as the Dey reconstructed Algiers, replacing Christian slaves with Jewish labour, and the Barbary slave trade continued under subsequent Deys (see Congress of Aix-la-Chapelle (1818)).

-Algiers' involvement with the slave trade did not end conclusively until the French invasion of Algiers in 1830.
+In 1824 the last Dey of Algiers, Hussein Dey expelled the British consul.
+A British fleet under Admiral Sir Harry Burrard Neale was sent to reinforce the treaty of 1816.
+Arriving off the port of Algiers on 11 July, there was a short engagement with over thirty Algerine gunboats a few days later before the fleet withdrew.
+Two weeks later the British fleet returned and had to threaten to bombard the town before the 1816 treaty was renewed.